 - The rates of exclusion for children and young people with an EHC plan in primary, secondary and special schools are significantly above the national averages.
-In addition, the rates of repeat fixed-term exclusion for children and young people receiving SEND support significantly increased in 2018/19. - Employment opportunities for young people with an EHC plan are limited in the area.
-As a result, a high number of young people with an EHC plan are not in education, employment and/or training. - Knowledge of the SEND reforms and EHC assessment and planning processes across health services is inconsistent.
+In addition, the rates of repeat fixed-term exclusion for children and young people receiving SEND support significantly increased in 2018/19. - Knowledge of the SEND reforms and EHC assessment and planning processes across health services is inconsistent.
 A strategic approach to training and development that secures a good level of understanding from all professionals is absent. - More recently, there has been designated clinical officer (DCO) representation at appropriate strategic and operational SEND panels and boards.
 This helps to assist in planning and to develop a thorough understanding of local health services.
 The current DCO has started work to improve SEND training and to develop a better knowledge of SEND across the health workforce. - Many strategic leaders value and act upon the views of parents and carers.
 Most parents are satisfied with the way their child's school or college meets their needs.
 As a result, the number of tribunal cases is low, as is the number of complaints.
 The majority of these complaints are not upheld.
 However, a significant minority of parents are dissatisfied with the services the area provides for their children.
 Of particular concern for them is the lack of an effective service to support their children's emotional and mental well-being. - The CCGs have engaged with groups of children, young people and adults with SEND to gain feedback on the effectiveness of services.
 Shropshire Young Health Champions have been trained to increase consultation, participation and engagement with young people with SEND.
 Leaflets have been produced in easy-read formats to ensure information is accessible.
 Feedback from people who access services, including adults with learning disabilities and ASD, has been used in their design.
 This positive work has not extended to include the parent and carer council (PACC), which reports that the CCGs have not fully embraced the benefits of co-production (a way of working where children and young people, families and those that provide the services work together to make a decision or create a service that works for them all). - Generally speaking, academic outcomes for children and young people with SEND are strong.
 This is particularly so for pupils with an EHC plan. - Area leaders have taken effective action to address some concerns within the BeeU Child and Adolescent Mental Health Service (CAMHS), which was not meeting targets.
 An in-depth review has been completed and a detailed recovery plan is now in place.
 As a result, the majority of children and young people now access more timely assessment and care planning, through an integrated and needs-based approach to delivering mental health services.